johto89/OSEP-Tools-v2/README.md

 I made some changes to the repos obviously.
 The easiest way to see what I've done is check the commits and my [Changelog](#osep-tools-v2-changelog) section below.
 Basically what I did was just rewrite/reformat the documentation for the tools, and fix some things here and there.

 Alot of my focus has been on adding to the shellcode loading C#/PS projects, and Misc things.
-I most of OSEP-Tools, and a few projects from OSEP-Code-Snippets that weren't covered already.
+I included most of OSEP-Tools, and a few projects from OSEP-Code-Snippets that weren't covered already.

 Below is a small table of contents, some notes, my changelog, and then the disclaimer from the OG OSEP-Tools repo author.